 Craig’s curatorial projects include exhibits on “Assemblings” (1997), “Noigandres: Concrete Poetry in Brazil” (1988) and “TypeBound” (2008), and folkvine.org (2003-6).
 In addition, he has published two other artists’s books On Being Read (1985) and Raw Material (2008).

-As part of an upcoming Dresher Center for the Humanities Fellowship, Craig will work on developing a script based on his book Amazing Adventures.
+As part of a Dresher Center for the Humanities Fellowship, Craig worked on developing a script based on his book Amazing Adventures.
 In the spring of 2015 Craig concluded his three-year term chair, Bearman Family Chair, and his 3-year term as Director of LLC.
 He is a co-PI on a ~million dollar equipment grant (that was awarded partial funding in July 2015 by NSF with other matching funds) and he is a team-member on another equipment grant for over a million dollar that was also funded.
 Finally, after four years of preparation and research, Craig is co-founding a scholarly publishing enterprise, and the group plans to implement innovations, widely examined in the humanities, in the production of electronic scholarship, the peer-review processes, and in the social reading practices available with these e-books.
 That new press is called Electric Press.

 Please download Dr. Saper’s CV to obtain more information about his scholarly work.